BitSparkCode/chess/README.md

 4. **Open the Game**:
    - Navigate to `http://localhost:3000` in your browser to start playing.

-### Playing Against AI
-To play against the AI opponent, select "Play Against AI" from the game options.
-The AI will make a move each time it's its turn, providing a fun way to practice.

 ## Project Structure
 - **server.js**: The Node.js backend that manages the game state and serves the frontend files.